stripe.create_refundnew toolshipgate.yamlrelease policy changedWhy: money-moving action added without approval or idempotency evidence.

 $ agents-shipgate verify --preview --json

-$ agents-shipgate init --workspace . --write --ci --agent-instructions=all
+$ agents-shipgate init --workspace . --write --ci --agent-instructions=default --json

 $ agents-shipgate verify --workspace . --config shipgate.yaml --base origin/main --head HEAD --ci-mode advisory --format json